Rishabh9023/CEL-Traffic-flow-case-study/README.md

 * Conservation law at intersections
 * Linear algebra formulation
 * Nonlinear congestion modeling
-* Kinetic theory of traffic flow
-* Euler method for time-dependent simulation

 This study demonstrates the application of computational engineering techniques to real-world traffic systems.